Every care provider promises quality care. What makes SweetTree different?

 “There are many important elements of caregiving that come together to deserve the term ‘quality care’,” says Director of Operations and SweetTree co-founder, Nicki Bones.

-The Care Quality Commission (CQC) can confirm that the SweetTree service is caring, effective, safe, responsive, and well-led.
+The Care Quality Commission (CQC) can confirm that the SweetTree an ‘Outstanding’ rated service, which is caring, effective, safe, responsive, and well-led.
 Client families can report to the Commission that they are impressed with the quality of SweetTree staff, that they feel involved in care decisions, and that their questions are always answered.

 “But in addition to this feedback, there are other things that define truly ‘quality care’,” Nicki says.
 “And these things can only be measured by the people we serve.
 Things like honesty.
 Empathy.
 Understanding people’s emotional needs and having respect for who they are.”